naacl-org/naacl-2021-website/_posts/2018-12-17-submission-info.md

 | **Short papers** | 757 (compared to 425 in 2018) |
 | **Total submissions** | 1955 (compared to 1072 in 2018) |

+Authors of submissions that have been classified as "desk rejects" will be notified via START once the area chairs have completed their checks.

 ## Industry Track